ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 Our group dive into the principle of Darkroom, doing research on the programming model of Darkroom and the strategy of Darkroom to optimize the performance of program in ASIC, FPGA and CPU.

 ## Task
+施泽丰

-施泽丰: Programming model of Darkroom(pipeline buffer, shift operator and so on)
+Programming model of Darkroom

+pipeline buffer

+shift operator

+schedule strategy of Darkroom

+钟立

+Relevant work including:

+Halide

+DSP

+SDF

-钟立: Relevant work(e.g. Halide, DSP and SDF...) and background knowledge(ISP...)
+And background knowledge(ISP...)

+郭振江

-郭振江: Implementation of Darkroom on ASIC, FPGA and CPU, and the results of Darkroom implementation.
+Implementation of Darkroom on ASIC, FPGA and CPU

+The output of Darkroom implementation

+Optimization result

+**Common Task**

-Common: Install and run the example of darkroom; read the related publication to get the basic concepts of Darkroom.
+Install and run the example of darkroom

+read the related publication to get the basic concepts of Darkroom.

 ## Discussion
 * 10.12